Anxiety | Supplements for Anxiety

 Magnesium binds with ATP, the main source of energy for the cells, regulates transmembrane transport, and plays a variety of roles in function and structure of proteins, nucleic acid, and mitochondria .
 It also is required for the synthesis of DNA, RNA, and the antioxidant glutathione, which is a powerful antioxidant that supports detoxification and a healthy immune system.
 Oxidative stress and improper detoxification are associated with increased levels of anxiety.

 The majority of Western populations consume less than the recommended amount of magnesium.
 A systematic review of the literature, shows that many studies (Al Alawi, A. M., Majoni, S. W., & Falhammar, H., 2018) have reported that reduced levels of magnesium are associated with a wide range of chronic diseases including, among others, anxiety.
-As one of the primary vitamins for immune system and anxiety, research supports the efficacy of Magnesium.
+As one of the primary vitamins for immune system and anxiety, research supports the efficacy of Magnesium for kids' anxiety and adults' anxiety alike.
 It plays an important role in the HPA Axis to help manage the body's stress response system

 L-Theanine

+Ever wonder why Green Tea is a popular calming tea for anxiety?
 L-Theanine is an amino acid found in green tea.
 It has a calming and relaxing effect on the brain and is used in several Asian countries as one of the natural remedies for anxiety and depression.
-L-Theanine supports the brain in several ways, supporting both neurotransmitter functioning and brainwave activity.
+The best L-Theanine supplements support the brain in several ways, supporting both neurotransmitter functioning and brainwave activity.
 L-theanine modulates aspects of brain function in humans by increasing Alpha brainwave activity, which calms the brain.

 L-theanine increases brain levels of serotonin, dopamine and GABA (an important inhibitory neurotransmitter).
 By increasing GABA without producing sleepiness or motor impairment, L-theanine produces its anti-anxiety effects.
 L-theanine reduces anxiety by blocking the excitatory neurotransmitter of glutamate.
 By inhibiting the overstimulating glutamate, the brain learns to relax and one feels more at ease.